binary-lover/Blokchain-notes/README.md

 `Note` we cann't work with single oracle, as we want to stay decentralized, we need multiple oracles to provide the same data.
 Here comes `Hybrid Smart Contracts`

 * **Hybrid Smart Contracts :** Combining on-chain Decentralized logic with off-chain real-wrold data

+### Gas

+- Gas is a unit that measures the amount of computational effort required to execute operations on the Ethereum network.

+- It is used to allocate resources of the Ethereum Virtual Machine (EVM) so that the network can remain decentralized.

+### Transaction Fee

+- Transaction fee is the amount of gas required to execute a transaction on the Ethereum network.

+- we calculate the transaction fee by multiplying the gas price by the gas used.

+### Hash

+- A hash is a function that converts an input (or 'message') into a fixed-size string of bytes.

+- **Ethereum** uses the Keccak-256 hash function, which is a variant of the SHA-3 (Secure Hash Algorithm 3) hash function.

+- we need 4 zeros in the beginning of the hash to be considered as valid hash.

+**Nounces** : A nonce is a number that is used only once.
+In Ethereum, the nonce is the number of transactions sent from a given address.

+**Mining :**
+    - The process of finding the solution to the blockchain problem, ex: finding the hash with 4 zeros in the beginning.
+    - Nodes get paid for mining by receiving a reward for each block mined.

+**Block :** - A list of transactions mined together.